Inflation Adjustment

 How Inflation Adjustment Works

-- **COLA (Cost of Living Adjustment):** Automatic increases in Social Security and union wages to offset inflation.
+- COLA (Cost of Living Adjustment): Automatic increases in government benefits (like Social Security) and union wage contracts to offset the rising cost of basic needs.

 FAQs